openxla/stablehlo/README.md

      -DMLIR_DIR=${PWD}/../llvm-build/lib/cmake/mlir
    ```

-5. Now you can run a series of tests:
+6. Now you can make sure it works by running some tests:

    ```sh
    ninja check-stablehlo